Guo Moruo: As a communist leader

 The White-Boned Demon was a character in the Ming-era novel Journey to the West, an evil shapeshifting being, and was a popular derogatory nickname for Jiang Qing.

+In March of the same year, (1978), Guo defied illness to attend the First National Science Conference, the first of its kind to be held since the end of the Cultural Revolution.
+He was visibly frail and it would be the last time he was seen in public before his death three months later.

-Guo was awarded the Stalin Peace Prize in 1951.
+Guo was awarded the Stalin Peace Prize.